slicer69/doas/README.md

 Additional users can be added to the file, one per line.

+Please note that a shell script, vidoas, is included with the doas program.
+The vidoas script can be run as a regular user and will perform a syntax check on the doas.conf file before installing it on the system.
+This avoids breaking the doas.conf file.
+The vidoas script accepts no parameters and can be simply run as

+      vidoas

 To make use of doas, run it in front of any command.
 Here are some examples:

 Confirm doas is working by printing our effective user ID: